berdevel/selenium-automation-project/README.md

-# Selenium + Pytest Demo Project - OrangeHRM
+# Selenium + Pytest Automation Project - OrangeHRM

-This project is a **QA Automation practice with Selenium and Pytest** using the [OrangeHRM Demo](https://opensource-demo.orangehrmlive.com/) application.
+This project is a **QA Automation practice using Selenium WebDriver with Python and Pytest**.
-The purpose is to demonstrate cross-browser testing (Chrome, Firefox, Edge) and login functionality validation.
+The tests interact with the [OrangeHRM Demo](https://opensource-demo.orangehrmlive.com) application to validate login functionality and dashboard elements.

 ---

 ## 🚀 Technologies
 - Python 3.x
+- Selenium WebDriver
 - Pytest
-- Selenium WebDriver
-- Browsers: Chrome, Firefox, Edge

 ---

-## 📋 Test Case Implemented
+## 📋 Test Scenarios Implemented
+- ✅ Login
-- Open the OrangeHRM login page.
+  - Valid login with correct credentials
-- Enter valid credentials (`Admin / admin123`).
+  - Invalid login with incorrect credentials
+  - Validation of error messages
+- ✅ Dashboard
-- Click the login button.
+  - Verify correct navigation after login
-- Verify that the user is redirected to the Dashboard page.
-- Validate page title and URL.
+  - Validate dashboard title and menu options
+- ✅ Search / Directory
+  - Search for existing employee
+  - Search for non-existing employee
+- ✅ Logout
+  - Validate that logout redirects to the login page

 ---

 ## ⚙️ Installation and Usage